 Skills to Grow on

-Since, next year I will have a sophmore in high school, (Holy hat!
-As my grandmother always said) the need to have a plan for these remaining 36 months of school is top priority.
+Since next year I will have a Sophmore in high school, (Holy hat!
+As my grandmother always said) the need to have a plan for these remaining 36 months of school is a top priority.
 How did it go by so quickly?
 There are lessons we never got to and books I still want her to read.
 Education is a lifelong journey so I need to let go of those little naggings.
 I have taught her to love learning, my work there is complete.

-What does she need to succeed in thise world?
+What does she need to succeed in this world?
 That is a HUGE question.
 There are the checklists for high school credit, however when it comes down to it.
 I have outlined three main skill sets that every child needs, no matter what his or her future plans are.